Salvador-ON/Build-Your-Own-Scraper/README.md

 ####### ruby 2.6.##### (20##-##-## revision 6####) [########]

-If it's not installed in your sytem, follow this [guide](https://www.ruby-lang.org/en/documentation/installation/) and it will help you te get it done.
+If it's not installed in your system, follow this [guide](https://www.ruby-lang.org/en/documentation/installation/) and it will help you to get it done.

 ## Running the Program

-You need to open your terminal, and go to the downloaded folder, then You need to run the next comand to install the gems.
+You need to open your terminal and go to the downloaded folder, then You need to run the next command to install the gems.

 ```
 bundle install
 ```

-Then you can run the next comand that start the program.
+Then you can run the next command that starts the program.

 ```
 ruby bin/main.rb
 ```

-When the program start, It is going to ask you to type the keywords separated by a space, rember to only use keywords to optimize the search.
+When the program starts, It is going to ask you to type the keywords separated by a space, remember to only use keywords to optimize the search.

 ```
 ruby rails
 ```
-By default the target of Scraper right now is the coding ruby section but you can change to any other Hackernoon section.
-You only need to change  the url that is in the initialize of the Browser class.
+By default, the target of Scraper right now is the coding ruby section but you can change to any other Hackernoon section.
+You only need to change the URL that is in the initialize of the Browser class.

 ```
 @browser.goto 'https://hackernoon.com/tagged/ruby'